 Best Side Sleeper Pillow of 2020

 The Honeydew Scrumptious Side Sleeper Pillow claimed the top spot for our favorite pillow for side sleepers.
-We absolutely loved the crescent shape, which allows room for our testers' shoulders, and pleasantly cradled our heads even when rolling around.
-We also really liked how adjustable the pillow is, and how the fill kept the pillow full and reasonably firm even when we removed a decent amount to the fill.
+We absolutely loved the crescent shape, which gave room for our testers' shoulders, and pleasantly cradled our heads even when rolling around.
+We also really liked how adjustable the pillow is, and how the fill kept the pillow full and reasonably firm even when we removed a decent amount of the fill.

 The Tempurpedic Tempur-Ergo Cooling Neck Pillow is definitely the firmest pillow we tested, and for those that really like supportive pillows, it's the way to go.
 Tempurpedic has a history of making quality memory foam pillows and mattresses, and this pillow is no exception.
-Despite it being a solid block of memory foam, this pillow IS plenty cool, whereas some memory foam pillows can be complete heat sinks.
+Despite it being a solid block of memory foam, this pillow is plenty cool, whereas some memory foam pillows can be total heat sinks.

 The Mkicesky really seems like a better back sleeper pillow, though.
 The scoop in the middle of the pillow fit our testers' neck much better when on their backs, whereas it tended to push our shoulders down awkwardly on our sides.
 It worked a bit better for side sleepers if we used the side of the pillow, but then we didn't get the benefits of the cradle in the middle, or the mesh.
-We think this is a decent product, but much better if marketed towards back sleepers than side sleepers.
+We think this is a decent product but it would much better if marketed towards back sleepers than side sleepers.